mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 This step is a matter of configuring the system to record the key statistics required to capture the performance signature of the application.
 You should capture timing information for each operation as well as the points at which the application reads and writes data.
 If possible, monitor the system running for a few days in a production environment and capture the telemetry of obtain a real-world view of how the system is used.
 If this is not possible, then perform scripted load-testing using a realistic volume of virtual users performing a typical series of operations.

-As an example, the following graph shows the load-test results for **FINISH THIS OFF WHEN LOAD TESTS ARE AVAILABLE***
+As an example, the following graph shows the load-test results for a scenario in which a constant load of 500 concurrent users issue a mixture of HTTP GET requests to the to the `ProductDescription` controller and HTTP POST requests to the `PurchaseOrderHeader` controller.
+At the same time, a step workload of up to 300 concurrent users performs logging requests by send HTTP POST requests to the `SqldbLog` controller.

-![Load-test performance results for the SQL-based controller][]
+![Load-test performance results for the SQL-based controller][LoadTestWithSQLLogging]

+**START HERE - NOT SURE HOW EFFECTIVE THE CURRENT GRAPH IS.**

 ### Identifying periods of poor performance